UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/Graylog/General Documentation/Docker - Graylog deploy.md

 # DOCKER Graylog Install #

 WHAT THIS IS:
 Short guide to show the correct way to install and configure Graylog on a DOCKER container.
-This is done on a Ubuntu Linux OS. <br>
+This is done on a Ubuntu Linux OS.
+This installs Graylog with DATANODE. <br>

 ## 1. Install Docker + Docker-Compose ##